François Lacroix

 Member of the University of

-California Board of Regents
+California Board of Regent

 Ward Connerly, author of the autobiography, Creating Equal: My Fight Against Race Preferences, is founder and chairman of the American Civil Rights Institute¾a national, not-for-profit organization aimed at educating the public about the need to move beyond racial and gender preferences.
 Mr. Connerly has gained national attention and respect as an outspoken advocate of equal opportunity for all Americans, regardless of race, sex, or ethnic background.